 The Company has identified gold-bearing veins that are interpreted to strike for lengths of greater than 100 metres at both the Muia and Coto de Cruz prospects.
 Work is underway to map and sample both the veins and their broad silica-muscovite-sulphide alteration halos.
 The halos are extensive and commonly gold enriched.
-A program of detail rock-chip sampling and grid-soil sampling, across the two prospects, is underway and with results expected in early Q3 2014.
+A program of grid-soil sampling was completed in Q2 2014 and results are expected in Q3 2014, In addition to the grid-soil sampling, detailed geological mapping and rock-chip sampling were undertaken at the Coto de Cruz prospect.
+Results are also expected in Q3 2014.
 Exploration work will also be carried out on the other licences acquired from Klondike: Valongo, Balazar and Castelo de Paiva.
-At Balazar a small geophysical programme of Ground Penetrating Radar (GPR) will be conducted, in conjunction with the University of Porto.
-It is expected that several lines of over a kilometre in length will be aligned across the main Lagoa Negra gold-antimony target.
+At Balazar and Serra da Quinta (Lagares Project) a small geophysical programme of Ground Penetrating Radar (GPR) will be conducted, in conjunction with the University of Porto.
+It is expected that several lines of over a kilometre in length will be aligned across the main Lagoa Negra gold-antimony target at Balazar.
 At Valongo, the extensive Roman workings will be mapped and sampled, with continuation of the quartzite-host units explored further to the south, which continue into the Castelo de Paiva licence area